zenml-io/blog.zenml.io/_posts/2023-05-31-mlops-platform-sandbox.md

   path: /assets/posts/sandbox/sandbox-launch.png
 ---

-**Last updated:** May 31, 2023
+**Last updated:** June 1st, 2023

 ![Screenshots of the MLOps Platform Sandbox](/assets/posts/sandbox/sandbox-launch.png)

 We are excited to launch the MLOps Platform Sandbox, a one-click deployment platform for an ephemeral MLOps stack that you can use to run production-ready MLOps pipelines in the cloud.
-The MLOps Platform Sandbox allows you to create a sandbox with a stack made up of [ZenML](https://zenml.io/), [Kubeflow](https://www.kubeflow.org/), [MLflow](https://mlflow.org/), and [Minio ](https://min.io/) Bucket.
+The MLOps Platform Sandbox allows you to create a sandbox with a stack made up of [ZenML](https://zenml.io/), [Kubeflow](https://www.kubeflow.org/), [MLflow](https://mlflow.org/), and [Minio](https://min.io/) Bucket.
 The Sandbox comes with pre-built example pipelines that you can run and try out.
 It provides a seamless experience for you to experiment with these tools without worrying about infrastructure setup and management.

 ## Simplifying MLOps Platform Deployment